sfc-gh-mmarzillo/cortex-analyst/README.md

 5. Check to see if the tables were populated.
 ![](img/retail_5.png)

+6. Upload the .yaml file in this repo to the stage that we previously created.

 ## Sample questions to ask
 - How much is there in stock for each product for RETAILER 1?
 - Which distribution center has the least amount of product stock for RETAILER 1?